 So, what does training, education, skill assessments, business proposals, stakeholder involvement, and communications have in common?
 The answer, all of them are needed to support change.
 However, this integration must be monitored and managed.
 To better manage change (and the resistance to it) the best strategy is to create change agents at every level within the organization who can communicate with their peers.
 The reality is that most people do not like change and when change is not communicated effectively, the results can be disastrous.

-Luckily, here at Naris Communications, we view change as an opportunity.
-We specialize in change management through strategic stakeholder communications and an integrated training approach.
+Luckily, here at Naris Communications, we help our clients see change as opportunity.
+We specialize in change management through strategic stakeholder communications and training to maximize each opportunity.
 Studies show that there are specific moments along the change curve to best influence stakeholders, the process, and the outcome of change.
 We help our clients capitalize on these moments to maximize performance and adoption.

 3 Must Do’s